triarius/mycli-container/README.md

 # mycli-container
-mycli in a docker conatiner
+mycli in a docker container